-This program is distinguishable from all other such programs currently available because of its ability to address the Health IT education and training needs of a broad range of employees found in the kind of companies and institutions who are constituents of healthcare organizations worldwide, in light of the digital transformation and emerging information technologies.
-It is intended to prepare not only those responsible for the implementation of electronic records and other types of information technologies, but also those charged with integrating these technologies across previously disparate parts of health systems.
+This program is distinguishable from other healthcare programs currently available because of its ability to address the strategic Health IT education and training needs of a broad range of employees found in the kind of companies and institutions who are constituents of healthcare organizations worldwide, in light of the digital transformation and emerging information technologies.
+It is intended to prepare not only those responsible for the implementation of the traditional electronic records and other types of information technologies, but also those charged with deriving strategies that integrate emerging information technologies across previously disparate parts of the entire healthcare ecosystem.
 The certificate is aimed at physicians, nurses, administrators, as well as IT professionals.
 Often a team comprised of all stakeholders participates and uses the program to derive an IT-business strategy.

-It is also designed to meet the needs of those who will be the major users of these technologies (both clinical and non-clinical), regardless of their pre-course knowledge and experience in the use of today’s electronic tools.
-On the one hand, the courses will meet the needs of those seeking more of a high level, strategic education concerning how the use of various information technologies may drive the rapidly evolving vision of an organization positioning itself to compete successfully in a world dominated by value based purchasing and accountable care.
-On the other hand, it will provide nuts and bolts training for those in back offices as well as on the front lines of patient care and healthcare operations where the rubber truly meets the road in terms of demonstrating the value of these technologies to overall clinical and financial performance, as well as the changing regulatory and insurance dynamics.
+The program is designed to meet the needs of those who will be the leaders and major users of these technologies (both clinical and non-clinical), regardless of their pre-course knowledge and experience in the use of today’s electronic tools.
+On the one hand, the courses will meet the needs of those seeking more of a high level strategic education focusing on how the use of various information technologies may drive the rapidly evolving vision of an organization positioning itself to compete successfully in a world dominated by value based purchasing and accountable care.
+On the other hand, it will provide a nuts and bolts perspective for those in back offices as well as on the front lines of patient care and healthcare operations where the rubber truly meets the road in terms of demonstrating the value of these technologies to overall clinical and financial performance, as well as the changing regulatory and insurance dynamics.

 Select 4 courses from the following:

 This course provides comprehensive background knowledge about the development of the healthcare IT industry from different stakeholder (e.g., physicians, nurses, administrators, patients, insurance providers, government, IT) perspectives.
-New and emerging IT service provider roles, and management practices, as well as eHealth system transformations due to environmental, business, legal/regulatory and insurance, and technological changes will be the focus of the course.
-This course focuses on how the digital transformation enables innovation, especially by leveraging technology to empower patients, along with the ever changing regulatory considerations.
+New and emerging IT service provider roles, and management practices, as well as eHealth system transformations due to environmental, business, legal/regulatory and insurance, and technological changes (e.g., blockchain, social media, analytics, big data) will be the focus of the course.
+This course focuses on how the digital transformation enables innovation, especially by leveraging emerging technologies to empower patients, along with the ever changing regulatory considerations.
+Important topics include

 As data analytics and web-based technologies and public access to them have evolved, the U.S. and other developed countries have begun to focus more on the primary healthcare consumer: the patient.
 Although several thought leaders have been promoting healthcare that is more consumer-driven for several years, patient-centered goals are now a part of many national programs—including the HITECH Act in the U.S.